beartype/beartype/README.rst

        return text[:-1]  # this is horrible

    # Combine multiple validators by just "&"-ing them sequentially.
 Yes, this
    # is exactly identical to the prior function.
+We do this because we can.
    @beartype
    def desentence_lengthy_quoted_sentence_part_deux(
        text: Annotated[str, IsLengthy & IsSentence & IsQuoted]]) -> str: